duyanh-y4n/NodeMcu-Arduino-Communication/README.md

 *  Arduino UNO(which the sketch run on) or MEGA.

-*  Arduino IDE or Platform.io (recommend on VSCode)
+*  Arduino IDE or Platform.io (recommend on VSCode) Arduino sketch in platform.io project will be found in /src folder (main.cpp).
+If you want to use it with arduino ide, just delete the line #include<Arduino.h> and paste all the code into arduino sketch :D
 ## INSTRUCTION

 *  Jumper networking will be instructed in code